peering-manager/peering-manager/docs/setup/7-scheduled-tasks.md

 ## Caching in the Local Database

 Assuming that Peering Manager is installed at `/opt/peering-manager` the following command will retrieve data from PeeringDB and store it locally.
+It will also take care of updating data from AS you are peering with if they have matching PeeringDB records.

 ```no-highlight
 # venv/bin/python3 manage.py peeringdb_sync